jldbc/pybaseball/docs/statcast_fielding.md

 ## Arguments
 `year:` The year for which you wish to retrieve batted ball against data.
 Format: YYYY.
 `min_2b_att:` The minimum number of stolen base attempts for second base against the catcher.
+Statcast's default is 5.
 `min_3b_att:` The minimum number of stolen base attempts for third base against the catcher.
+Statcast's default is 0.

 ## Examples of Valid Queries
 ```python